Amazon Prime Day 2018: The best deals still available (Thursday update)

 CNET Deals: The best bargains we've found online.

-Discuss: Amazon Prime Day 2018: The best deals still available (Thursday update)
+Discuss: Amazon Prime Day 2018: The best deals still available (late Thursday update)

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.